diverse-project/kermeta/kermeta_projects/org.kermeta.compiler.tests/readme.txt

 2. Generation of the Trek Use Kase Models:
 Right-click on the folder: <project_dir>/unit_test and choose the action:
-	> Trek for Kermeta Compiler > Generate the Trek Use Kase Models (full process) Refresh the project (F5) for avoiding "out of synchronize" mistakes.
+	> Trek for Kermeta Compiler > Generate the Trek Use Kase Models (full process) Refresh the project (press F5) for avoiding "out of synchronize" mistakes.
 	Some *.trek files are generated.

 3. Generation of the docbook file (*.xml):
 Right-click on the Kermeta file: <project_dir>/doc/builder/trek2docbook.kmt and choose the action:
 	> Run As > Kermeta App
-	Refresh the project (F5) for avoiding "out of synchronize" mistakes.
+	Refresh the project (press F5) for avoiding "out of synchronize" mistakes.
 	A docbook file is generated: <project_dir>/doc/docbook/unit_test.docb.xml

 4. Generation of the html-single and pdf files:
-Right-click on the xml file (ANT): <project_dir>/doc/builder/unit_test_build.xml and choose the action:
+Right-click on the xml file (Ant): <project_dir>/doc/builder/unit_test_build.xml and choose the action:
 	> Run As > Ant Build
-	Refresh the project (F5) for avoiding "out of synchronize" mistakes.
+	Refresh the project (press F5) for avoiding "out of synchronize" mistakes.
 	A html-single file is generated: <project_dir>/doc/build/html.single/unit_test/index.html
 	A pdf file is generated: <project_dir>/doc/build/pdf.fop/unit_test/unit_test.pdf